 If you do not waive out of the MC-SHIP by the deadline, you will be automatically enrolled, automatically issued an Insurance ID Card, and be fully liable for the charge for the plan that will remain on your student tuition bill.
 Education loans can be applied to cover the cost of the MC-SHIP premium.
 The Manhattan College Financial Aid Administration Office will be able to assist with the loan process and any related loan questions.

 What are the details of the MC-SHIP plan?

 The cost of the plan for 2018-2019 is $2,110 with coverage extending from August 1, 2018 to July 31, 2019.
-The charge for the 12-month plan will be included in the Fall semester tuition eBill issued in early July and payable by the published payment deadline of August 6, 2018.
+The Spring-only cost of the plan for new students entering in the Spring is $1,225.
+The charge for the MC-SHIP will be included in the eBill issued for the semester and all amounts charged are payable by the published payment deadlines for each term.